-Free First Class Shipping on all US orders over $150 Mahalo!
+Free Shipping on ALL US orders $150 and over Mahalo!

 You asked, we delivered...

 We've had many clients reaching out to us over the past few months asking if we carry any of our jewelry talisman designs in silver.
 In the past, we always carried silver as an option.
 However, when 14k gold fill grew in popularity here in Hawai'i, we wanted to create products that were in demand for our clients on the island.
 Now, as our crystal talismans have grown in popularity around the world, we've recognized that many of our international clients prefer silver jewelry.
 We want to create products that cater to everyone's unique style preference, so we have decided to begin offering select styles in silver again!

 P.S.
 Unlike our 14k Gold Fill jewelry, which we have in stock, our silver jewelry is a special offering and is made to order specifically for you!
 This means it might take a day or two longer to ship (likely less time than that as our jewelry production manager works like magic) than when ordering a piece that's already in stock.

 We asked our Jewelry Designer, Noelani, and our Jewelry Production Specialist, Rebecca, to explain the different types of metals used in our crystals talismans + how to care for them.